eliasbuchwald/-reddit/OAuth2.md

 `scope` | A comma-separated\* list of [scope strings](http://www.reddit.com/dev/api/oauth) | All bearer tokens are limited in what functions they may perform.
 You must explicitly request access to areas of the api, such as private messaging or moderator actions.
 See our [automatically generated API docs](https://www.reddit.com/dev/api/oauth).
 Scope Values: `identity`, `edit`, `flair`, `history`, `modconfig`, `modflair`, `modlog`, `modposts`, `modwiki`,   `mysubreddits`, `privatemessages`, `read`, `report`, `save`, `submit`, `subscribe`, `vote`, `wikiedit`, `wikiread`.

 See [http://www.reddit.com/dev/api/oauth](http://www.reddit.com/dev/api/oauth) for a breakdown of which API endpoints require which scopes.
+Also see [https://www.reddit.com/api/v1/scopes](https://www.reddit.com/api/v1/scopes) for a list of all available scopes.

 Error | Cause | Resolution